 There is a range of devices that fall into this category.
 Most braille notetakers are small(ish) and portable.
 They have a braille keyboard and refreshable braille display and/or talking capabilities.
 The older models were sometimes called “accessible PDAs” (Personal Digital Assistants) because they provided similar functions to standard PDAs.
 These functions included storing names, phone numbers, appointments, and taking notes.

 Technological advances brought us smartphones and tablets that made PDAs obsolete.
 In similar fashion, braille notetakers had to evolve to keep up with technology.
 The newer, electronic notetakers are more like portable computers.
 Many of them use a Bluetooth, Wi-Fi, or USB connection to communicate with smartphones, computers, laptops, and other devices.

 Because newer notetakers work much like tablets, they’re able to do a lot of the same functions.
 Many provide access to email, internet browsing, calendars, word processors, and other programs and apps.
 The user received the information through text-to-speech or a refreshable braille display.
 Depending on the model, refreshable braille displays will show just a few characters up to nearly 100 characters at once.

 Mass Produced Braille

-It would take us forever; literally forever, to transcribe everything using a slate and stylus!
-Or braille typewriters for that matter.
-So the question remains; what’s the best, most efficient way to produce braille materials in mass quantities?
+It would take us forever–literally forever–to transcribe everything we produce using a slate and stylus.
+It would probably take just as long using braille typewriters, too.
+So the question remains; what’s the best, most efficient way to produce braille materials in large quantities?
 There are two widely used methods; pressed braille and embossed braille.
-Find out which method is less time consuming & more cost-efficient in an earlier article of mine, Embossed Braille vs. Pressed Braille.
+Find out which method is less time consuming & more cost-efficient in our blog post, Embossed Braille vs. Pressed Braille.